 Cookies get a little scary when they are used to track your browsing and buying habits.
 Advertisers use the tracking information to target you with specific campaigns.
 While you get to see advertising that is relevant to your interests, most people prefer to browse anonymously and don't like the feeling that they are being "watched".
-Many people clean out their cookies regularly and use special scanning programs called spyware removers to locate and remove tracking cookies.
+Many people clean out their cookies regularly and use special scanning programs called spyware removers, such as XoftSpy, Spybot, Adware Filter and NoAdware, to locate and remove tracking cookies.